 Build A Barn You Love

 Barns are unique, versatile, and often massive structures that can be designed in any number of ways for a broad range of uses.
-Since 1987, Vermont Timber Works has been the leader in post-and-beam barn design and construction all over the USA and Canada.
+Since 1987, Vermont Timber Works has been the leader in Timber Frame barn design and construction all over the USA and Canada.
 Whether you’re interested in a Timber Frame Barn, a Post and Beam barn, or a Pole Barn, VTW can build a barn customized for you.

 with a Custom Shop

 Vermont Timber Works custom designs and builds timber frame barns for customers all around the country.

 The process of designing your timber frame barn at Vermont Timber Works is simple and collaborative.
 We work with you from concept, to design, to installation.
 Tell us all about the ideal function, aesthetic, and location of your barn and we will create a practical, beautiful custom timber frame that meets your specific tastes and practical needs.